timescale/docs/timescaledb/getting-started/add-data.md

     );
     ```

 1. Download the following `.zip` file.
-The file contains two `.csv` files: one with company information, and one with real-time stock trades for one month.
+The file contains two `.csv` files: one with company
+information, and one with real-time stock trades for one month.

-    Download: <tag type="download">[stock_data_real_time.zip](https://s3.amazonaws.com/assets.timescale.com/docs/downloads/)</tag>
+    Download: <tag type="download">[real_time_stock_data.zip](https://s3.amazonaws.com/assets.timescale.com/docs/downloads/)</tag>

-1. At the command prompt, unzip the `.csv` files:
+1. In a new terminal window, run this code to unzip the `.csv` files:
     ```bash
     unzip stock_data_real_time.zip
     ```

+1. For folks using Docker containers, you will have to add the data files to your container before
+copying them into your database:
+    ```bash
+    docker cp stocks_real_time.csv timescaledb:/stocks_real_time.csv

+    docker cp company.csv timescaledb:/company.csv
+    ```

-1. At the `psql` prompt, insert the data into your
+1. At the `psql` prompt, insert the data into your TimescleDB instance.
+If the `.csv` files aren't in
-    TimescleDB instance.
-If the `.csv` files aren't in your current directory, replace the file paths as needed:
+your current directory, replace the file paths as needed:

     ```sql
     \COPY stocks_real_time from './stocks_real_time.csv' DELIMITER ',' CSV;